-Geoffrey Rockwell, a Professor in the University of Alberta, Canada and Stéfan Sinclair, an Associate Professor in McGill University developed the site in 2014.
-It has since evolved, with improved usability, increased features and most importantly, it is now open sourced.
+Geoffrey Rockwell, a Professor at the University of Alberta, Canada and Stéfan Sinclair, an Associate Professor at McGill University developed the site in 2014.
+It has since evolved, with improved usability, increased features and most importantly, it is now open-source.
 It also shares its ancestry with HyperPro, which was limited to small blocks of text no more than a couple of megabytes in size.
 In contrast, Voyant Tools 2.0, released in 2016, has a much greater capacity and can readily analyse entire novels, as it was designed with scale in mind.

 Although the help button is unnoticeable on the Voyant Tools homepage, their website offers a more readable help section.
 It has many guides, each with individual drop-down options to allow users to quickly and easily find what they’re looking for.

-- The University of Colorado Boulder2 reviewed this tool as part of the “Information Literacy Commons” project.
-In it they declare that “most text analysis tools are not designed for average humanities scholars”.
+- The University of Colorado Boulder reviewed this tool as part of the “Information Literacy Commons” project.
+In it, they declare that “most text analysis tools are not designed for average humanities scholars”.
 They go on to say that “fortunately, these complaints regarding ease of use are generally unfounded with Voyant Tools”.
-They praise it’s usability and uncomplicated dashboard.
-The only negative remark the University had was it’s “occasionally prolonged text-loading time”.
-However, Voyant Tools are currently addressing this issue and expect to resolve it soon.
+They praise its usability and uncomplicated dashboard.
+The only negative remark the University had was its “occasionally prolonged text-loading time”.
+However, Voyant Tools is currently addressing this issue and expects to resolve it soon.

 Yet despite these praising reviews, Voyant Tools is not the only popular data visualisation tool.

-A more user-friendly tool is RAWGraphs, an open source data visualisation network.
-It was developed to provide the missing link between spreadsheet and graphic editors.
+A more user-friendly tool is RAWGraphs, an open-source data visualisation network.
+It was developed to provide the missing link between spreadsheets and graphic editors.
 Once again, it favours examining one document rather than many, but what it does display, it displays exceptionally.
 It offers dozens of charts and graphs to portray data.
 It allows users to create customisation diagrams, which greatly surpasses Voyant Tools.

 Textalyser is a text mining tool that provides detailed statistics of inputted documents.
 It provides many results from word count to average syllables per word to the most frequent words used.
 It has a simple, basic design with minimal colours, making it pleasing to look at.
 Voyant Tools doesn’t offer as many details as Textalyser, but does provide more visually appealing results.